blugo2/JCIS/README.md

-# JCIS, just for inventory tab
+# JCIS, just for Locations tab